sdsu-comp526/fall24/_sources/slides/module2-2-c-pointers.md

 So how do you access the value at a pointer?
 You must dereference it.

-## Dereferencing
+## 4 Dereferencing

 ```c
 int bar = *foo_ptr;
 ```

 In this statement, the dereference operator (prefix `*`, not to be confused with the multiplication operator) looks up the value that exists at an address.
-(On the PowerPC, this called a `load` operation.)

-It’s also possible to write to a dereference expression (the C way of saying this: a dereference expression is an `lvalue`, meaning that it can appear on the left side of an assignment):
+It’s also possible to write to a dereference expression:

 ```c
 *foo_ptr = 42; // Sets foo to 42
 ```

-(On the PowerPC, this is called a `store` operation.)

-## Other type examples
+### Other type examples

 ```c
 int *ip;     // pointer to an int